Raif Dizdarević

-Raif Dizdarević (born 9 December 1926) is a Bosnian politician who served as Yugoslavia's first Bosniak president of the Presidency from 1988 to 1989.
+Raif Dizdarević (9 December 1926 – 2 September 2026) was a Yugoslav–Bosnian politician who served as Yugoslavia's first Bosnian Muslim president of the Presidency from 1988 to 1989.
 He participated in the armed resistance as a Yugoslav Partisan during World War II.
 Dizdarević also served as President of the Presidency of SR Bosnia and Herzegovina and as Minister of Foreign Affairs.
-He is the brother of Zija Dizdarević.
+He was the brother of Zija Dizdarević.

 Early life

-Dizdarević was born into a Bosniak Muslim family in 1926, but became and remained an atheist after entering school.
+Dizdarević was born in Fojnica on 9 December 1926, into a Bosnian Muslim family, but stopped practising Islam after entering primary school.
+He had seven brothers.

+During royal Yugoslavia, some of his brothers were arrested due to membership in the Communist Party, Socialist Youth, and Progressive Syndicate Movement.
+All seven brothers joined the Yugoslav Partisans during World War II in Yugoslavia.
+Raif joined at 17 years old.
+Three of his brothers, Nusret, Zija and Hasan, were killed during the war.